QupZilla/qupzilla/README.md

 QupZilla's main aim is to be very fast and very stable QtWebKit browser available to everyone.
-There is already a lot of QtWebKit browsers available, but they are either bound to KDE environment (rekonq), not actively developped (Arora) or very unstable and missing important features, but there is missing multiplatform, modern and actively developped browser.
+There is already a lot of QtWebKit browsers available, but they are either bound to KDE environment (rekonq), not actively developed or very unstable and missing important features.
+But there is missing multiplatform, modern and actively developped browser.
 QupZilla is trying to fill this gap by providing very stable browsing experience.

 History